 The Saint Mary’s math placement test is administered online to new incoming students during the summer.
-The test for students starting in Fall 2017 is in the process of rolling out.
-You will receive an email to your SMC email address inviting you to take the exam.
+The test for students starting in Fall 2017 is now open.
+You should have received an email to your SMC email address inviting you to take the exam.
 We ask that students complete the placement exam by May 31.

 If you have questions or technical issues taking the online exam, you can email firstname.lastname@example.org for assistance.

 Login id: Your SMC email id, e.g. crh65 or fc2

 Password: Your 6 digit Saint Mary’s identification number (ignoring the initial zero): 123456 or 506070.
 Yours probably starts with a 9.